EOS-uiux-Solutions/strapi/plugins/okta/README.md

-# Strapi plugin my-plugin
+# Strapi plugin okta

-A quick description of my-plugin.
+A quick description of okta.